upbound/docs/content/spaces/backup-and-restore.md

         org: foo
 ```

-Both control planes with the matching labels will be backed up every hour.
+This schedule backs up control planes with matching labels every hour.

 #### Single backup

-You can initiate a manual backup of a managed control plane from the Space cluster.
+You can create a manual backup of a managed control plane from the Space cluster.

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1